keikaloustian/yvrwax-astro/README.md

 ## To-do List
 - [x] Add picture(s) to the pricing section using Astro's optimized component
+- [x] Build contact form
+- [ ] Set up serverless function to handle form to email integration
 - [ ] Add bg pattern to location section
-- [ ] Build contact form with email integration
 - [ ] Use intersection observers to animate elements as users scroll
 - [x] Build footer with link to GitHub
 - [ ] Deploy on Vercel